Riley-Py/UWaterloo-Work/EARTH 121/Introduction.md

 	- Human activities can contribute to these hazards, like floods and forest fires
 	- Can be sudden or gradual
 9. Humans significantly alter the Earth
+	- It increases with population and consumption of resources
+	- Fossil fuel consumption and industrial processes causes climate change
+		- Increasing forest fires, extreme weather and disruption of ecosystems
+	-

 #earth121